pynvme/pynvme/doc/pytest.rst

 Pytest
 ======

 The `pytest <https://pytest.org/en/latest/>`_ framework helps developers writing test scripts from simple to complex.
-Pynvme is integrated with pytest to write simpler and safer scripts.
+Pynvme is integrated with pytest, but it can also be used standalone.

 Fixtures
 --------